-It’s easy to get caught in worldly temptations.
+It’s easy to get caught up in the creep creep of worldly temptations.
 What looks like simple pleasure from the outside can quickly turn to bondage.
 Once you open the door the enemy will move in and set up camp; and that is exactly what happened.
 I turned 40 in a sexual identity crisis, on a perimenopausal hormonal roller coaster, with empty nest syndrome setting in and my 20 year marriage crumbling.
 My drug and alcohol abuse spiraled into deep depression, I was running away from home and acting out in extremely unhealthy ways.

 Violence erupts continually and the police are regulars at our front door.

-Bondage brings true freedom!
+Bondage brings true freedom.

 I’m not proud to have a criminal record; however, jail was the best thing that ever happened to me.
 I never want to forget that experience and the lessons I learned about myself, life and God.
 When I was released from jail, I went to counseling and rededicated my life and marriage to Jesus Christ.